MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

    > You must be aware of the following important restrictions:
    >
    > * Only user-level Microsoft Graph API permissions, such as email, profile, offline_access, and OpenId are supported.
 If you need access to other Microsoft Graph scopes, such as `User.Read` or `Mail.Read`, see [Get an access token with Graph permissions](../../../tabs/how-to/authentication/auth-aad-sso.md#get-an-access-token-with-graph-permissions).
-   > * Your application's domain name must be same as the domain name that you have registered for your AAD application.
+   > * Your application's domain name must be same as the domain name that you've registered for your AAD application.
    > * Multiple domains per app are currently not supported.
    > * Applications that use the `azurewebsites.net` domain are not supported because it is common and may be a security risk.